mediachain/mediachain/rfc/mediachain-rfc-2.md

 ChainMergeEntry = {
  "type" : "chainMerge"
  "ref"  : <Reference>
- "chain" : <Reference>      ; reference to the head of the chain "chainLink" : <Reference>  ; reference to the previous head of the chain "chainMerge" : <Reference> ; reference to merged orphan chain head }
+ "chain" : <Reference>          ; reference to the head of the chain "chainPrevious" : <Reference>  ; reference to the previous head of the chain "chainMerge" : <Reference>     ; reference to merged orphan chain head }
 ```